vortex-es/vortex-es.github.io/markets/solar.md

 keywords: forecast, service, energy, management, imbalance
 ---

-<p class="lead">Sun radiation touches every site on earth but scattered by many diffusive agents.
+<p class="lead">Sun radiation touches every site on Earth but scattered by many diffusive agents.
 Vortex SOLAR helps you narrowing uncertainty on site-specific solar energy projects by means of a smart combination of satellite data and the power of well-stablished atmospheric models.</p>

 ##Unveiling regional resources for integrated development